ibm-cloud-docs/fortigate-10g/managing-vlans.md

 # Managing VLANs

-To manage the VLANs associated with your firewall, click **VLANs** in the side navigation, **Manage** in the Status Module, or the **Manage All** link in the VLANs Module.
+To manage the VLANs associated with your firewall, first go to the Device Overview page.
+Then click **VLANs** in the side navigation, **Manage** in the Status Module, or the **Manage All** link in the VLANs Module.
 You will then be directed to the VLANs page.

 ## Associate a VLAN with a Firewall